jar-o/asciipy/ANSWERS.md

 Transfer/sec:     11.80MB
 ```
 #### Render response time
-Because we're working with potentially large sets of data (images) it would pay to know the how this component performs.
+Because we're working with potentially large sets of data (images) it would pay to know the how the upload/render component performs.
 I've included a response time check in `test.sh`.

 Here you can see there is a reasonable improvement when we have caching turned on.